AmineI/SubtitleExtractor-Docker/README.md

 ### Notes, credits & Licences
 Credits & thanks to the ffmpeg developer team.

-The code in the repo is subject to the unlicence, and the docker image, containing a compiled ffmpeg static binary, is under GPL.
+The code in the repo is subject to the unlicence, and the Docker Image, containing a compiled ffmpeg static binary, is under GPL.